-The earlier Aristocratic groups, including the Sadducees and ancient Samaritans, kept only a seven-day festival, lasting from the beginning of the 14th until the end of the 20th.
+The earlier Aristocratic groups, including the Sadducees and ancient Samaritans, kept only a 7-day festival, lasting from the beginning of the 14th until the end of the 20th.

 Later groups, such as the Karaites and the neo-Samaritans, modified their Passover observance so that they could retain their more ancient definition of byn ha-arabim as between sunset and dark.

-Yet, they conformed with the Pharisaic interpretation of the seven-day Festival of Unleavened Bread, beginning it with the 15th and continuing it until the end of the 21st.
+Yet, they conformed with the Pharisaic interpretation of the 7-day Festival of Unleavened Bread, beginning it with the 15th and continuing it until the end of the 21st.

 In doing so they created a third interpretation of the festival observance (System C).

 With our next two posts we will take a slight diversion and address the different approaches for the count of Pentecost.

 Please continue on with our next installment of our Passover Series titled Passover – Pentecost Clarity I as we proceed to uncover Yahweh’s true practice of the Festival of Passover and Unleavened Bread.

 For further reading see the publication by Qadesh La Yahweh press titled The Festivals and Sacred Days of Yahweh.